 The Different Types of Rubber

 There are two different types of rubber:

 - Natural Rubber is made from latex that is grown from plants.
 Latex is a milky, runny liquid that oozes from certain plants when you cut them.
 Although there are about two hundred plants that produce latex, more than 99% of the world’s natural rubber, is produced from latex that comes from a tree species called Hevea brasiliensis, or commonly known as the rubber tree or Para rubber tree.
-Natural rubber is also called India rubber, latex, Amazon rubber.
+Natural rubber is also called India rubber, latex, Amazon rubber and discover the best flip flop sandals made from natural rubber here.
 Latex also comes from dandelions.

 - Synthetic Rubber is made from petrochemicals in chemical plants, and one of the first, and best known artificial rubbers, is neoprene.
 The most important synthetic rubbers in the commercial world, are Styrene Butadiene (SBR), poly acrylics, polyvinyl acetate (PVA), polyvinyl chloride (PVC), polychloroprene (also known as neoprene) and various types of polyurethane.
 Synthetic latex is also a liquid emulsification of polymers, but to make synthetic rubber, petroleum based products are used.
 Synthetic rubber is stronger and more stable than natural rubber when it comes to products like vehicle tires, so synthetic rubber is widely used in manufacturing vehicle tires.
 Creating synthetic rubber involves a different process and will not be covered in this post.

 I will concentrate on natural rubber in this article.

 Natural rubber manufacturing starts with harvesting the latex from rubber trees.The process is called “tapping” and this means scoring or cutting into the bark of the tree.
 To harvest latex from rubber trees, the bark is split, which allows the milky latex to seep out and be collected.